OpenMarch/OpenMarch/README.md

 # OpenMarch
 [**OpenMarch**](https://www.openmarch.com/) is an open source drill writing software built on web app frameworks.
-Eventually, the hope is for OpenMarch to run in something like [**Electron.js**](https://www.electronjs.org/) so that it can be a cross-platform desktop app.
+OpenMarch is an open source drill writing software built on web app frameworks running in Electron.js so that it can be a cross-platform desktop app.

 ## What can **OpenMarch** do?